Sociology at AS and A2

 How will I be examined?
 How will I be prepared for this?

 Sociology is 100% exam based.
-All students will be entered into the full 2 year A-Level course – the majority of students will not sit AS exams at the end of year 12.
-Only those judged to underachieving will be entered into AS exams in order to inform judgements about the student’s ability to complete the full A-Level.
-However, you may opt to complete an AS exam if you wish to do so – all necessary content will have been covered within standard A-Level lessons.
+All students will be entered into the full 2 year A-Level course – we do not enter students into the AS exam.
+You will, however, sit an internally marked Pre-Public Exam at the end of year 12 and a further 2 internal assessments throughout year 12.
+However, you may opt to complete an AS exam if you wish to do so – all necessary content will have been covered within standard A-Level lessons and can therefore be completed without any disruption to further A-Level study.
 At the end of the full A-Level in year 13 you will sit 3 exams in the summer.
 We currently use the AQA exam board.

-In preparation for your exams, the vast majority of homework will be centred around developing your exam skills.
+In preparation for your exams, the vast majority of homework will be centred on developing your exam skills.
 This means that you will be expected to complete essays at least every 2 weeks, often more frequently, as well as shorter questions and glossary tests alongside these.
-These will be marked to exam board specifications and will provide you with information on what you did well, what could have been better, and an action point that you will complete in order to improve the work.
+These will be marked to exam board specifications.
+Both members of staff within the department are experienced examiners having completed several years of exam marking for AQA.
+For all work will be provided with information on what you did well, what could have been better, and an action point that you will complete in order to improve the work.
 You will be expected to redo any work which is deemed to be below the standards expected.